martinklepsch/martinklepsch.org/content/posts/2023-08-29-better-clojurescript-node-repl-defaults.md

 ---

 Hi there!
 Welcome back — to you as much as to me.
-It's been a while that I've published anything but here we go: **a little quality of live improvement for anyone driving a Node.js REPL from ClojureScript.**
+It's been a while that I've published anything but here we go: **a little quality of life improvement for anyone driving a Node.js REPL from ClojureScript.**

 ### The Problems